nadgowdas/nadgowdas.github.io/_pages/about.md

 I love playing tennis, cricket and watching bastketball, americal football.
 According to my wife, I cook great spicy Indian dishes :).
 I do like to travel and explore.

-In my spare time  I take pride in designing and developing large scale distributed secure systems and more importantly driving research innovations that brings differentiating capabilities to make cloud more secure.
-My current area of research includes Designing and building foundation cloud services, Supply Chain Security, DevSecOps, Security and Compliance for Containers.
+In my spare time  I take pride in designing and developing large scale distributed secure systems and more importantly driving research innovations that brings differentiating capabilities to  cloud.
+My current area of research includes Designing and building foundation AI cloud services, AI workload orchestrations, Software Supply Chain Security, Security and Compliance for Containers.